 Spider-Man: Great!
 Now it's just him and me.
 Juggernaut:YOU!!!
 Spider-Man: (nervously) Great!
 Now it's just him and me.

-Irony: The black suit given to Ultimate Spidey is made to aide him in his quest, sounds good so far.
-Then we find out that his opponents are Electro, an opponent whose powers are established to be the suit's weakness, Deadpool, whose understanding of the world he's in allows him to figure out what to do against the suit, and in Carnage's stage, the slayer robots will attack you, due to a "symbiotic organism".
-The suit caused more trouble.
+Irony: The black suit given to Ultimate Spidey is made to aide him in his quest.
+Then he finds out that his opponents are Electro, an opponent whose powers are established to be the suit's weakness, Deadpool, whose understanding of the world he's in allows him to figure out what to do against the suit, and in Carnage's stage, the slayer robots will attack yhim due to the suit being a symbiotic organism.

 Mood Whiplash: The second Ultimate Spider-Man segment has Spidey fighting against the wisecracking Deadpool.
 The third segment involves Carnage breaking free of his cointainment, slaughtering several agents, and reanimating their corpses.
-Spider-Man is also dead serious during this chapter and even lets loose a couple swears.
+Spider-Man's also more serious during this chapter (though he still throws out wisecracks, such as referring to Carnage as "a monster made of malevolent spaghetti") and even lets loose a couple swears.
 Justified, since this is Carnage we're talking about.

-And Electro is voiced by the guy who voiced Stan Carter on the same show.
+And Electro is voiced by Thomas Wilson, who voiced Stan Carter on the same show.

-Ultimate Deadpool makes a lot of referances to his mainstream counterpart.
+Ultimate Deadpool makes a lot of references to his mainstream counterpart.

 Also one of Deadpool's fan boys is Deadpool himself, possibly referencing how he likes to talk to himself.